 Certain conditions require a bit more attention.
-Vivo Health Pharmacy is equipped to provide the necessary support to patients dealing with anemia, blood diseases, cancer, Crohn's disease, hepatitis C, HIV/AIDS, osteoarthritis, psoriasis, rheumatoid arthritis, transplants, and more.
+Vivo Health Pharmacy is equipped to provide the necessary support to patients dealing with anemia, cancer, Crohn's disease, blood diseases, hepatitis C, HIV/AIDS, osteoarthritis, psoriasis, rheumatoid arthritis, transplants, and more.

-What pharmacy services does Vivo Health provide?
+What pharmacy services does Vivo Health Pharmacy provide?

-We are proud to provide specialty and acute medication prescription services, including a range of complimentary services.
-These services include patient education, free delivery of prescriptions and medications, drug counseling, medication therapy management, patient assistance programs, medication adherence programs, vaccination, and management programs for specific conditions and diseases.
+We are proud to provide specialty, maintenance, and acute medication prescription services, including a range of complimentary services.
+These services include patient education, free delivery of prescriptions, drug counseling, medication therapy management, patient assistance programs, medication adherence programs, vaccination, and management programs for specific conditions and diseases.

-What pediatric specialty pharmacy services does Vivo Health provide?
+What pediatric specialty pharmacy services does Vivo Health Pharmacy provide?

-We work closely with Cohen Children's Medical Center to manage the unique needs of child patients.
-From tracking down hard-to-find pediatric medications to offering free flavoring to help the medicine go down, we do our best to make sure our young patients are happy and healthy.
+We are proud to work closely with Cohen Children's Medical Center to provide the specialized care that children need.
+From adding complimentary flavoring to medication to provide hard-to-find pediatric medications, we make sure our youngest patients are in good hands.